-A lineament array analysis was completed on the LESLIE claim for the purpose determining the potential structural controls for economic mineral zones on the claim and to fulfill the assessment requirements of Event Number (4111617).
-Based on historical development and/or production of copper/gold/silver minerals from this area, the geology of the area is conducive to the location of economic structurally controlled mineral zones
+A lineament array analysis was completed on the MIKE claim for the purpose of determining the potential structural controls for economic mineral zones on the claim and to fulfill the assessment requirements of Event Number (4111618).

 PROPERTY DESCRIPTION & LOCATION

 The property consists of one claim with an area of 411.2 hectares.
 Particulars are as follows: